sclorg/s2i-python-container/README.md

 Python for OpenShift - Docker images
 ========================================

-This repository contains sources of the images for building various versions of Python applications as reproducible Docker images using [source-to-image](https://github.com/openshift/source-to-image).
+This repository contains the source for building various versions of the Python application as a reproducible Docker image using [source-to-image](https://github.com/openshift/source-to-image).
-User can choose between RHEL and CentOS based builder images.
+Users can choose between RHEL and CentOS based builder images.
 The resulting image can be run using [Docker](http://docker.io).